RECAPEM

 • Patients should also be allowed to eat if it is deemed safe to do so.
 There is no evidence to support keeping the patient NPO.

-For patients with “Mild” DKA, one may consider administration of rapid acting insulin via subcutaneous route (SC) as 21:
+• For patients with “Mild” DKA, one may consider giving rapid-acting insulin via the subcutaneous route (SC) as *:

 Management of severe acidosis

-The most effective strategy to manage patients with severe acidosis (e.g. pH< 6.9 or bicarbonate < 5mM) is to increase the insulin dose (usually along with administration of additional glucose and potassium).
+• The most effective strategy to manage patients with severe acidosis (e.g. pH< 6.9 or bicarbonate < 5mM) is to increase the insulin dose (usually along with the administration of additional glucose and potassium).

 • Consider starting at 0.2 U/kg/hr in the sickest patients.